algosup/2023-2024-project-3-virtual-processor-team-3/documents/functional_specifications.md

 ## 6. From ALGORISK assembly to executable

+Since our processor is based on an RISC architecture, we have decided to omit using micro-code (a.k.a. firmware) in the Processor program, meaning that  our code must be fully optimized before assembly into machine code.

+It makes sense for us to use an ahead of time compilation strategy which usually means more complex compilation/assembly of the program, but faster runtime execution.

 ### 6.1 Preprocessor

 The preprocessor is a quick step where the C program will divide the assembly code into two main parts, the data section and the code section. \